Photochrom

-Photochrom, Fotochrom, Photochrome (Note: "Photochrom" (/ˈfoʊtəˌkroʊm, -toʊ-/) is the spelling used by the Library of Congress, for historical reasons, in its classification and description of its collection of such images.
+Photochrom, Photochrome, (Note: "Photochrom" (/ˈfoʊtəˌkroʊm, -toʊ-/) is the spelling used by the Library of Congress, for historical reasons, in its classification and description of its collection of such images.
 Variants of the spelling exist, both in English and in German.
 "Photochrome" is the English spelling used in some contexts, even by the Library of Congress in a few of its image descriptions.
-"Fotochrom" is the German spelling used today by Orell Füssli, the Swiss company that invented the process.) or the Aäc process is a process of hand-colouring photographs from a single black-and-white negative with subsequent photographic transfer onto lithographic printing plates.
+"Fotochrom" is the German spelling used today by Orell Füssli, the Swiss company that invented the process.) or Fotochrom is a process of colorizing from a single black-and-white negative with subsequent photographic transfer onto lithographic printing plates.
 The process is a photographic variant of chromolithography (color lithography).
-Because no color information was preserved in the photographic process, the photographer would make detailed notes on the colors within the scene and use the notes to hand paint the negative before transferring the image through colored gels onto the printing plates.
+Because no color information was preserved in the photographic process, the photographer would make detailed notes on the colors within the scene and use the notes to transfer the image through colored gels onto the printing plates.

 History

 The process was invented in the 1880s by Hans Jakob Schmid (1856–1924), an employee of the Swiss company Orell Gessner Füssli—a printing firm whose history began in the 16th century.
 Füssli founded the stock company Photochrom Zürich (later Photoglob Zürich AG) as the business vehicle for the commercial exploitation of the process and both Füssli and Photoglob continue to exist today.
 From the mid-1890s the process was licensed by other companies, including the Detroit Photographic Company in the US (making it the basis of their "phostint" process), and the Photochrom Company of London.

 Amongst the first commercial photographers to employ the technique were French photographer Félix Bonfils, British photographer Francis Frith and American photographer William Henry Jackson, all active in the 1880s.
 The photochrom process was most popular in the 1890s, when true color photography was first developed but was still commercially impractical.

 In 1898, the US Congress passed the Private Mailing Card Act which let private publishers produce postcards.
 These could be mailed for one cent each, while the letter rate was two cents.
 Publishers created thousands of photochrom prints, usually of cities or landscapes, and sold them as postcards.
 In this format, photochrom reproductions became popular.
 The Detroit Photographic Company reportedly produced as many as seven million photochrom prints in some years, and ten to thirty thousand different views were offered.

 After World War I, which ended the craze for collecting photochrom postcards, the chief use of the process was for posters and art reproductions.
 The last photochrom printer operated up to 1970.